 Sri Lanka health care system

 Sri Lanka’s model of primary health care, available free through a government health system with island-wide availability, form a sound basis for providing universal health coverage.
-It scores higher than the regional average in healthcare having a high Life expectancy and a lower maternal and infant death rate than its neighbours.
+It scores higher than the regional average in healthcare having a high Life expectancy and a lower maternal and infant death rate than its neighbors.
 It is known for having one of the world’s earliest known healthcare systems and has its own indigenous medicine system.

 HEALTH CARE PROVISION IN SRI LANKA: HISTORICAL BACKGROUND